intencje/app/ios/App/fastlane/README.md

 ```
 fastlane ios beta
 ```
-Push a new beta iOS build to Firebase App Distribution
+Push a new beta iOS build to Testflight

 ----